 What is a cystocele and rectocele repair?

-Cystocele and rectocele repair is surgery that is done to lift and tighten the tissue around the bladder and rectum so that these organs no longer push into the vagina.
+Cystocele and rectocele repair is surgery to lift and tighten the tissue around the bladder and rectum so that these organs no longer push into the vagina.

 When is it used?

-Ask your provider about your choices for treatment.
+You may choose not to have treatment.
+Ask your healthcare provider about your choices for treatment and the risks.

-Plan for your care and recovery after the operation.
-Find someone to drive you home after the surgery.
-Allow for time to rest and try to find people to help you with your day-to-day duties.
+- Make plans for your care and recovery after you have the procedure.
+Find someone to give you a ride home after the procedure.
+Allow for time to rest and try to find other people to help with your day-to-day tasks while you recover.

-Follow your healthcare provider's instructions about not smoking before and after the procedure.
-Smokers heal more slowly after surgery.
-They are also more likely to have breathing problems during surgery.
-For these reasons, if you are a smoker, you should quit at least 2 weeks before the procedure.
+- Follow your provider's instructions about not smoking before and after the procedure.
+Smokers may have more breathing problems during the procedure and heal more slowly.
 It is best to quit 6 to 8 weeks before surgery.

-Your provider may ask you to take an enema or medicine to clean out your bowel the day before surgery.
+- Your provider may ask you to take an enema or medicine to clean out your bowel before surgery.

 What happens during the procedure?

-Your healthcare provider will make incisions (cuts) in the wall of the vagina, exposing the tissue between the vagina and the bladder and between the vagina and the rectum.
-Your provider will try to support these organs by bringing tissue around them.
-Stretched or extra tissue around the bladder may be removed.
+Your healthcare provider will make incisions (cuts) in the wall of the vagina.
+Your provider will create support for the bladder and rectum by sewing folds of tissue around them.
+Stretched or extra tissue may be removed.

-If leaking urine (incontinence) has been a problem, your provider may use a polyester mesh to cradle and lift the urethra and bladder.
+If leaking urine has been a problem, your provider may use a graft (piece of synthetic mesh or natural material) to cradle and lift the urethra and bladder.
 This is called an elevation or suspension procedure.

-The cuts in the vagina will be sewn closed.
+The cuts in the vagina will then be sewn closed.

 Your provider may put a catheter (tube) into your bladder to drain urine.
-The catheter may be put into the urethra (the tube that carries urine out of the body) or your provider may insert it into the bladder through a cut in the wall of your lower belly.
+The catheter may pass through the urethra (the tube that carries urine out of the body), or your provider may insert it into the bladder through a cut in the wall of your lower belly.
 This will help you pass urine while you are recovering.
 It will also decrease pressure inside your bladder.

 What happens after the procedure?

-- There may be damage to the bladder, rectum, ureter, or urethra.
+- The bladder, rectum, ureters (the tubes from the kidneys to the bladder), or urethra may be damaged.
 If damage occurs and your provider is aware of it, he or she will try to repair it during the operation.